 Any violation of the age limit rule will result in the forfeiture of all games involving the player which caused the violation.
 (Associations may complete a waiver form to roster a player up one age level for the current season)

-Team registration fees are $150.00 per team and must be paid to the League Treasurer by the February meeting.
-The 8U division is not required to pay a registration fee.
-(18U registration may be delayed)
+Team registration fees are $185.00 per team and must be paid to the League Treasurer by the Coach meeting typically in April.
+The 8U division will pay $25 registration fee to cover costs.
+(18U registration may be different and at different times of the year)

 Proof of insurance is required from each association for all teams.
 Due at April's Coaches' Meeting.